Banakin/SteamAuth/README.md

 # SteamAuth
 [![PHP Lint](https://github.com/Banakin/SteamAuth/workflows/PHP%20Lint/badge.svg)](https://github.com/Banakin/SteamAuth/actions)

 **SteamAuth** is a MediaWiki extension that allows users to sign in with Steam.
-The plugin uses [PluggableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth).
+This extension uses [PluggableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth).

-As of version 1.0, the extension is designed to be used as the only form of authentication for your wiki.
+This extension is designed to be used as the only form of authentication for your wiki.

 ## Installation